Table of Contents

 Paul wrote: “As sorrowful, yet alway rejoicing” (2 Corinthians 6:10).
 The apostle had every reason to be sad.
 He led a very harsh life; however, he knew how to be glad during difficulties and persecution.
 He rejoiced in God’s providential leading.
 And this attitude should be the attitude of every believer (Romans 12:12; Philippians 4:4, 11; Hebrews 2:10–18).
 Hence, Christianity not only comforts the believer in the hour of trial but gives the spirit of joyful victory and fills the heart with assurance and courage (Isaiah 61:3).

 The Christian is called to rejoice and give thanks even in adversity (Philippians 4:6; Colossians 4:2).
 For “we know that all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).
 Daniel gave thanks even when he knew of the king’s decree to take away his life (Daniel 6:10).
 Likewise, Paul himself left a striking example of being thankful under the most adverse circumstances (Acts 27:20, 35).

 God is concerned with the whole life of His people.
 But He has especial concern for their mental health.
 He wishes them to be happy, prayerful and thankful.
 Thus, our failure to give thanks represents a failure to fulfill His good will.
 He who wants to find God’s will for his life should examine the life of Jesus and see the ultimate illustration of what God intends the believer to be like.
-Just before His crucifixion, Jesus gave thanks to His Father (Matthew 26:27) and even “sung a hymn” (v.
-30).
-Nowhere will there be found a more perfect model of happiness, playfulness and gratitude than in the life of Jesus Christ.
+Just before His crucifixion, Jesus gave thanks to His Father (Matthew 26:27) and even “sung a hymn” (verse 30).
+Nowhere will there be found a more perfect model of happiness, and gratitude than in the life of Jesus Christ.

 In His service,